Meet Coach

 But it’s part of the game.

-Muscle And Mentality are two parallel peas in a pod.
+The Muscle And Mentality parallel

 1. You lift weights.
 The act causes micro-tears in the fibers of targeted muscles.